Interactive Group Activities

 So __ __ __ __ it (know) and __ __ __ __ it (show)

-* The teacher can give the first letter for a clue.... or for younger children, the teacher can make little dots for the letters for children to trace over.
+* The teacher may wish to give the first letter of the word for a clue, or for younger children, the teacher might make little dots for the letters for children to trace over.

-SERMON IN SHOES SNACK: Teacher can have 2 shoes per child cut out and hole punched along the 2 narrow ends and the bottom of the shoe, for children to thread a shoe string through the shoe hole punch-outs along the edges.
-Children can decorate and write I'M A SERMON IN SHOES and fill with candy as they answer questions about today's lesson.
+SERMON IN SHOES SNACK: The teacher will provide two shoe cutouts per hole punched along the 2 narrow ends and the bottom of the shoe so that the children can thread a shoe string through the shoe holes punched out along the edges.
+Children can decorate the shoes and write I'M A SERMON IN SHOES on them.
+They will then fill the shoes with candy which the teacher will give them as they answer questions about today's lesson.

 SHOE POEM: Teacher can have a SHOE cut out of construction paper for each child.
-Teacher can print off the poem in today's lesson entitled "Sermons We See", for child to paste on to the shoe and take home or put in Bible as a Bookmark!
+A copy of the poem "Sermons We See" from today's lesson will be glued on the shoe to be put in their Bible as a Bookmark!

 Teacher or older child can write what they know about each person.
 (Ex.
-MARY: loved Jesus, pour perfume on Jesus' feet, gave most prized possession, showed love by actions.
+MARY: loved Jesus, poured perfume on Jesus' feet, gave her most prized possession, showed her love by her actions.
 JUDAS: Didn't care about the poor, keeper of money bag, stole from the money bag for his own use, betrayed Jesus.)
 End with discussion of SEEING a SERMON is better than HEARING one any day!!

-End of Class: Children can draw a shoe on the chalkboard and write their own name in the shoe as a child who wants to be a GOOD SERMON to others - its NOT what we SAY, but what we DO!
+End of Class: The teacher will draw a large shoe on the chalkboard and let the children write their own name on the shoe as a child who wants to be a GOOD SERMON to others.
+Reminder — it's NOT what we SAY, it's what we DO!

 Song: "Our Best " by Grant Colfax Tullar